 Home Rehabbers provide long-term care in their homes for certain animals until they are able to be released back into the wild.
 These volunteers are responsible for giving the animals in their care the proper housing and diet, as well as keeping health records updated for each animal.

 Volunteers for this position must be 18 or older.
 Prior experience with wildlife is helpful, but not required.
+Being an onsite volunteer before applying to our home rehabilitation program is also recommended.
 Those interested in being a Home Rehabber must submit an additional application, which is available when you attend orientation.

 Home Rehabbers must complete training, education, and the necessary paperwork before they may begin rehab from their homes.
 Since WCA provides caging and other materials, there will also be a home visit.

 Select Home Rehabber when filling out your volunteer application on our website to indicate your interest in this position.
 Fill out the application at https://wildlifecareassociation.com/how-you-can-help/volunteer/

 Wildlife Care Association, Inc. is dedicated to the rescue, rehabilitation, and release of local wildlife.
 WCA is committed to educating and instructing the community in the respect, appreciation, and care of local wildlife.
 WCA is pledged to the management and preservation of wildlife habitat.